gl-inet/docs4.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

 Some public hotspots especially those in hotel, cafe or airport, require you to input your authentication information or agree the terms and conditions through a web page (Captive Portal) before you can connect to it or access the Internet.

 However, you may find that you are not able to enter the captive portal so that you cannot connect to the hotspot or access the Internet.
-In this case, please the following solutions one by one.
+In this case, please follow the solutions below one by one.

+---

 ## Solution 1：Change DNS settings

-1. Visit the web Admin Panel (default is 192.168.8.1), use [repeater](../internet_repeater/) to connect to the public hotspot which requires authentication through captive portal.
+1. Visit the web Admin Panel (default is 192.168.8.1), use [Repeater](../internet_repeater/) to connect to the public hotspot which requires authentication through captive portal.

-    Click **Connect** under the repeater sector.
+    Click **Connect** in the repeater sector.

     ![repeater](https://static.gl-inet.com/docs/en/4/tutorials/connect_to_a_hotspot_with_captive_portal/repeater_sector.png){class="glboxshadow"}